uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - Patching their guest OS and applications
     - Patching the guest operating system on an Amazon EC2 instance is a customer responsibility
     - Application data security
+    - Management of the guest operating systems
   - A shared responsibility between AWS and its customers
     - Patch Management
     - Configuration Management
     - Awareness and Training
+    - ex) A company needs to transfer data between an Amazon S3 bucket and an on-premises application.
+The company is responsible for the security of this data, according to the AWS shared responsibility model.

 ■ **Cloud Adoption Framework(CAF)**
   - Migration 조언